wazuh/wazuh-dashboard-plugins/docker/wazuh-4.3-elk/README.md

 # Elastic

+On this folder we can find to types of environments:

+ * production environment, managed by the `pro.sh` script
+ * prerelease environment managed by the `pre.sh` script

+## Production environment

 This environment brings up a complete elastic environment with:
  - Elasticsearch cluster with a single node
  - Elasticsearch Kibana with a single node
+ - Elasticsearch exporter
  - Wazuh manager
- - elastic-exporter

 The environment expect the network mon to exists, either bring up the mon stack or execute the following command:

     $ docker network create mon

 This needs to be done just once.

-## Usage:
+### Usage:

 ```
-./pro.sh elastic_version wazuh_version action
+./pro.sh elastic_version wazuh_manager_version action

 where
   elastic_version is one of  7.16.0 7.16.1 7.16.2 7.16.3 7.17.0 7.17.1 7.17.2 7.17.3 7.17.4
-  wazuh_version if one of  4.3.0 4.3.1 4.3.2 4.3.3 4.3.4
+  wazuh_manager_version if one of  4.3.0 4.3.1 4.3.2 4.3.3 4.3.4
   action is one of up | down
 ```

 The version lists are defined in the pro.sh script.
-Edit it to add new supported versions
+Edit it to add new supported versions.

- ## Install a compatible wazuh
+ ### Install a compatible wazuh

-When the pro.sh script ends, it will print the commands to install a Wazuh version:
+When the `pro.sh` script ends, it will print the commands how to install the Wazuh application to run within Kibana:

 For example, the command

 `./pro.sh 7.16.3 4.3.4 up`

 Will print:

 ```
 Install Wazuh 4.3.4 into Elastic 7.16.3 manually with:

 docker exec -ti elastic-7163_kibana_1 /usr/share/kibana/bin/kibana-plugin install https://packages.wazuh.com/4.x/ui/kibana/wazuh_kibana-4.3.4_7.16.3-1.zip
 docker restart elastic-7163_kibana_1
 docker cp ./config/kibana/wazuh.yml elastic-7163_kibana_1:/usr/share/kibana/data/wazuh/config/
 ```

-These commands are to automatically run, because waiting for kibana to be ready in a shell is fragile.
-The procedure is easy enough:
+This is a manual procedure which might be automated in the future.
+But any automatism will need

 1. Wait for kibana to be ready

 2. Execute the wazuh plugin installation command

 `docker exec -ti elastic-7163_kibana_1 /usr/share/kibana/bin/kibana-plugin install https://packages.wazuh.com/4.x/ui/kibana/wazuh_kibana-4.3.4_7.16.3-1.zip`